 This major will allow you to work in broad variety of fields.
 You could work with many diverse employers from NASA to large power plants to the biomedical field to environmental control to transportation.
 You could design tiny measuring instruments, large aircraft carriers or power plants.

-Job growth in this area is slower than average when compared to all careers through 2020.
-However, each industry will have different growth opportunities.
 It will be easier for you to obtain a job if you have experience with new software and recent technology.

 Want a job when you graduate with your ME degree?
 Mechanical Engineering careers are expected to grow 8.6% between 2016 and 2026.

 The following options are some of the most in-demand careers related to mechanical engineering.